Depleted uranium: Production

 Depleted uranium is further produced by recycling spent nuclear fuel, in which case it contains traces of neptunium and plutonium.
-Quantities are so small that they are considered to be not of serious radiological significance (even) by ECRR.
+These quantities are so small that they are not considered to be of serious radiological significance by the European Committee on Radiation Risk.
+DU from nuclear reprocessing has different isotopic ratios from enrichment-by-product DU, from which it can be distinguished by the presence of 236U.

-Uranium hexafluoride
+The only known natural source of uranium with a ^{235}U content significantly different from 0.71% is found in the natural nuclear fission reactor at Oklo, Gabon.
+It can be "fingerprinted" as different in origin from manmade depleted uranium by the ^{234}U content, which is 55 ppm in uranium from the Oklo Mine as well as all other natural sources, but will be lower in depleted uranium in accordance with the degree of depletion.

+Storage

-Most depleted uranium is stored as uranium hexafluoride, a toxic crystalline solid, (D)UF6, in steel cylinders in open air storage yards close to enrichment plants.
-Each cylinder holds up to 12.7 tonne of UF6.
+About 95% of the depleted uranium produced until now is stored as uranium hexafluoride, or (D)UF6, in steel cylinders in open air storage yards close to enrichment plants.
+Each cylinder typically holds up to 12.7 tonne of UF6.
 In the U.S. 560000 tonne of depleted UF6 had accumulated by 1993.
 In 2008, 686500 tonne in 57,122 storage cylinders were located near Portsmouth, Ohio; Oak Ridge, Tennessee; and Paducah, Kentucky.

 The storage of (D)UF6 presents environmental, health, and safety risks because of its chemical instability.
 When UF6 is exposed to water vapor in the air, it reacts with the moisture to produce UO2F2 (uranyl fluoride), a solid, and HF (hydrogen fluoride), a gas, both of which are highly soluble and toxic.
 The uranyl fluoride solid acts to plug the leak, limiting further escape of depleted UF6.
 Release of the hydrogen fluoride gas to the atmosphere is also slowed by the plug formation.
 Like any other uranium compound, it is radioactive, and precautions should be taken.
 It is also highly toxic.
-Uranyl fluoride is corrosive and harmful upon inhalation, ingestion, or skin absorption.
-Ingestion or inhalation may be fatal.
+Whether ingested, inhaled, or absorbed through the skin, uranyl fluoride is corrosive and may harm internal organs, potentially resulting in death.
 Effects of exposure may be delayed.